AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email.md

 {{inlinecss file="css/email-inline.css"}}
 ```

-The `inlinecss` directive tells Magento which files to apply as inline styles on the email template.
+The `inlinecss` directive tells the application which files to apply as inline styles on the email template.

 For example, say an email is being sent from a store configured with the Luma theme.
 The `inlinecss` directive first looks for a `email-inline.less` file in `<Magento_Luma_theme_dir>/web/css/email-inline.less`.
 However because that file does not exist, it will fall back to the `<Magento_Blank_theme_dir>/web/css/email-inline.less` file.
 The contents of that file will then be compiled and its contents are applied as inline styles to the email template.